IUDataStructuresCourse/course-web-page-spring-2024/lectures/more-algo-analysis.md

 examples: mary <-> army, silent <-> listen, doctor who <-> torchwood

+1)
+Do an array search on an array made of the letters of the second word and search for each letter of the first word.
+Cross off the letter you find.

+for ...  n
+  for ... n

+O(n^2)

+2) Generate all permutations of the first word.
+Check whether the second word is in the list of permutations.

+O(n!)

+3) sort both words, trim spaces, check for equality.

+O(n log(n)) + O(n) + O(n)
+= O(n log(n))

+4) create a hashmap that maps letters to # occurences for each word, then compare the hashmaps for equality

+O(n)*

+* assuming O(1) access to the hashtable

 For the following algorithms, what's the time complexity? space complexity?